4: The Landscape of Thought

 By the time we reach age 20, the average person has had roughly 45 million thoughts (~6.2K thoughts per day).
 By 50, that number approaches 100 million.
 By the end of a long life, we’re looking at something close to 200 million distinct mental events - each one a unique moment of consciousness, a specific combination of concepts, memories, and ideas flowing through our minds.

 Take a moment to consider the staggering scope of this mental activity.
-Every fleeting observation about the weather, every complex decision about our careers, every random memory that surfaces while brushing our teeth - all of it adds up to this enormous collection of cognitive events that, in total, represents our entire conscious experience of being human.
+Every fleeting observation about the weather, every complex decision about our careers, every random memory that surfaces while brushing our teeth - all of it adds up to this enormous collection of cognitive events that, in total, represents our experience of being human.

 Is there any way to understand how 200 million thoughts organize themselves into something coherent enough that we can navigate daily life, form relationships, solve problems, and make sense of the world around us?

 Let’s start with something basic.
 Consider the thought: “I love chocolate ice cream.”
+In our conceptual landscape, this simple sentence becomes a path connecting four concept-like-points:

 “I” (the self)